VisualComputingInstitute/triplet-reid/README.md

 # Triplet-based Person Re-Identification

-Code for reproducing the results of our "In Defense of the Triplet Loss for Person Re-Identification" paper.
+Code for reproducing the results of our [In Defense of the Triplet Loss for Person Re-Identification](https://arxiv.org/abs/1703.07737) paper.

 We provide the following things:
 - The exact pre-trained weights for the TriNet model as used in the paper, including some rudimentary example code for using it to compute embeddings.